 If the compost bin is wet and smells, it needs more brown waste.

-don't put meat or dairy products in your compost bin, this is because it can attract bugs that might be harmful to handle and will just honestly be a hassle around the yard.
+don't put meat or dairy products in your compost bin, this is because it can attract bugs and bacteria that might be hazardous to handle and will just honestly be a hassle around the yard.

-and don't but any uhh...shit in here unless its cow manure or chicken shit.
+and don't put any uhh...shit in here unless its cow manure or chicken shit.

 idk why i'd have to say that but just in case, don't even think about throwing pet poop or anything in here.

-This is because pets have a lot more transmittable diseases and parasites to humans that can contaminate the soil, so consuming greens or working with soil that contains it could make you very sick.
+These transmittable diseases and parasites can contaminate the soil, so consuming greens or working with soil that contains it could make you very sick.

 start a sourdough starter